Real Estate Competition

 Check out Real Estate Correlation with its peers.

 Please note, there is a significant difference between Real Estate's value and its price as these two are different measures arrived at by different means.
 Investors typically determine if Real Estate is a good investment by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
-However, Real Estate's price is the amount at which it trades on the open market and represents the number that a seller and buyer find agreeable to each party.
+In contrast, Real Estate's trading price reflects the actual exchange value where willing buyers and sellers reach mutual agreement.